vmoroz/node/doc/api/embedding.md

 > Stability: 1 - Experimental

-Checks if the Node.js runtime is initialized.
+Checks if the Node.js runtime instance is initialized.

 ```c
 napi_status